elm/file/README.md

 Select files.
 Download files.
 Work with file content.

 Maybe you generate an SVG floorplan or a PDF legal document?
-You can use `File.Download` to save those files to disk.
+You can use [`File.Download`](https://package.elm-lang.org/packages/elm/file/latest/File-Download) to save those files to disk.
 Maybe you want people to upload a CSV of microbe data or a JPG of their face?
-You can use `File.Select` to get those files into the browser.
+You can use [`File.Select`](https://package.elm-lang.org/packages/elm/file/latest/File-Select) to get those files into the browser.

 **This package does not allow _arbitrary_ access to the file system though.** Browsers restrict access to the file system for security.
 Otherwise, any website on the internet could go try to read private keys out of `~/.ssh` or whatever else they want!

 ## Download Example

 Maybe you want people to download the floorplan they just designed as an SVG file?
-You could create a `download` command like this:
+You could use [`File.Download.string`](https://package.elm-lang.org/packages/elm/file/latest/File-Download#string) like this:

 ```elm
 import File.Download as Download